- About Us

 Section 501(c)(3) is the portion of the US Internal Revenue Code that allows for federal tax exemption of nonprofit organizations, specifically those that are considered public charities, private foundations or private operating foundations.
 Internal Revenue Service (IRS) regulations permit this status for organizations operating for a purpose other than to generate profit.

 LifeStream, like all North American-based blood banks, charges hospitals a service fee for collected blood products.
 This fee helps cover the cost of our operations.
 This includes:

 Fees charged hospitals are designed to cover expenses.
 Any extra money is re-invested in the blood bank operations.

 LifeStream could not cover the costs associated with the collection, testing, processing and delivery of blood and could not continue to connect donors and patients through the gift of blood – the purpose under which it operates under IRS rules that govern 501(c)(3) organizations.

 The fundraising income helps pay for many items, including new mobile coaches, donor beds, laboratory equipment, computers and other items the blood bank needs.
 All funds must be used to support the purpose of the organization – in LifeStream’s case, the collection, testing, labeling, storing and distribution of blood products to more than 80 hospitals and medical facilities in six Southern California counties.
 We are extremely careful and diligent about how those funds are used.

 Like all 501(c)(3) nonprofit organizations, LifeStream is subject to IRS regulations and reviews to ensure the organization continues to do the work that led to its receiving tax-exempt status.
 Failing to follow these guidelines can lead to fines and the loss of our tax-exempt status.
-LifeStream has never been the subject of IRS sanction or discipline in its 68-year existence.
+Since its founding in 1951, LifeStream has never been the subject of an IRS sanction or discipline.